Isaac-Avila-1/CyberSecurity-Proposal-Capstone-Project/README.md

     Visitor authentication:
     - To ensure heightened security, recommended for VIP EVENTS to streamline authentication process for guests
     - Implement a secure registration for individuals who aren't directly associated with VIP EVENTS

+# Azure Active Directory Setup (Stage 2):
+- They're a few tiers when creating a tenant for VIP EVENTS in Azure Active Directory.
+- Free, Office 365, P1, P2
+- Evaluating new on-premise building, application, users and requirements; scalability of business is crucial.
+Higher the tier, more expensive it is per user, per monthly
+- RECOMMENDED: suggest that VIP EVENTS follows through with a P1 subscription
+- P1 subscription:
+  Benefits of P1:
+  - We can set conditional access policies for users and which resources can be accessed
+  - Self service password reset (SSPR): feature included which will minimize admin work and allow users who register for this feature to reset their own password without help of admin.
+This allows Admins to take care of other work that requires more attention
+  - P1 includes all features which comes included in Free and Office 365 subscription tiers.